MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-happening-to-machine-learning-server.md

 For more information, see [What is Azure Databricks?](/azure/databricks/scenarios/what-is-azure-databricks)

 ### Azure Cosmos DB

-Azure Cosmos DB is a fully managed NoSQL database for modern app development.
+[Azure Cosmos DB](/azure/cosmos-db/) is a fully managed NoSQL database for modern app development.
 Single-digit millisecond response times, and automatic and instant scalability, guarantee speed at any scale.
 Business continuity is assured with SLA-backed availability and enterprise-grade security.
 App development is faster and more productive thanks to turnkey multi region data distribution anywhere in the world, open-source APIs and SDKs for popular languages.

 As a fully managed service, Azure Cosmos DB handles database administration with automatic management, updates and patching.
 It also handles capacity management with serverless and automatic scaling options that respond to application needs to match capacity with demand.

-Use Microsoft Azure CosmosDB as a replacement for Microsoft Machine Learning Server when you need to:

-- Create web, mobile, gaming, and IoT applications that need to handle massive amounts of data, reads, and writes at a global scale with near-real response times for a variety of data types, leveraging guaranteed high availability, high throughput, low latency, and tunable consistency.
-- Deeply integrate with key Azure services used in modern (cloud-native) app development including Azure Functions, IoT Hub, AKS (Azure Kubernetes Service), App Service, and more.
-- Choose from multiple database APIs including the native Core (SQL) API, API for MongoDB, Cassandra API, Gremlin API, and Table API.
-- Build apps on Core (SQL) API using the languages of your choice with SDKs for .NET, Java, Node.js and Python, or your choice of drivers for any of the other database APIs.
-- Run no-ETL analytics over the near-real time operational data stored in Azure Cosmos DB with Azure Synapse Analytics.
-- Enable change feed to track and manage changes to database containers and create triggered events with Azure Functions.
-- Leverage a schema-less service which automatically indexes all your data, regardless of the data model, to deliver faster queries.
-- Access a comprehensive suite of SLAs including industry-leading availability worldwide.
-- Easily distribute data to any Azure region with automatic data replication with zero downtime with multi-region writes or RPO 0 when using Strong consistency.
-- Implement enterprise-grade encryption-at-rest with self-managed keys.
-- Use Microsoft Azure role-based access control keeps to keep data safe  with fine-tuned control.
-- Implement a fully-managed database service with no touch maintenance, patching, and updates.
-- Leverage a serverless model for workloads and an automatic and responsive service to manage traffic bursts on demand.
-- Leverage auto-scale systems and provisioned throughput automatically and instantly scale capacity for unpredictable workloads, while maintaining SLAs.

 The architecture of a Microsoft Azure CosmosDB deployment is as follows:

 ![Azure Cosmos DB and Azure Synapse Analytics architecture](media/what-is-happening-to-machine-learning-server/synapse-analytics-cosmos-db-architecture.png)

 For more information on using Notebooks with Python or C# in CosmosDB Deployments, see [Built-in Jupyter Notebooks support in Azure Cosmos DB](/azure/cosmos-db/cosmosdb-jupyter-notebooks).